Straighten Your Smile Discreetly in Frisco, TX

 How long does the treatment take?

-Cost for Invisalign is estimated to range from $3,500 to $8,000; however, Insurance may pay up to $1500 for Invisalign costs.
+The total cost for Invisalign is estimated to range from $4,000 to $7,000; however, Insurance may pay up to $1500 for Invisalign costs.
 The price includes retainers.
 On average, Invisalign clear aligners cost less than traditional braces.
 Payment plans usually start at $89 per month.

 The cost of Invisalign treatment will depend on your oral health.
 One of the main contributors is the level of misalignment that needs to be corrected.
 Also, the cost depends on where you are getting the treatment.
-There are certain parts in the US that are more expensive, particularly in terms of services and fees.
+Certain parts in the US are more expensive, particularly in terms of services and fees.
 Within Frisco and nearby, some professionals may charge more than others, depending on their reputation and expertise.

 What orthodontic problems can Invisalign treat?